JCSMR is a centre of vibrant and innovative medical research.

-A data revolution is underway in modern biological science, now that obtaining the genome sequence for an individual organism has become routine and increasingly affordable due to exponential advances in sequencing technologies.
+A data revolution is underway in modern biological science, now that obtaining the genome sequence has become routine and increasingly affordable.

 The Neural Coding Group has a broad interest in systems neuroscience spanning areas such as sensory coding, adaptation and behaviour.

-We aim to understand the complex molecular processes by which these transcription factors interact with signal transduction pathways, chromatin, RNA and other proteins in order to orchestrate these important developmental processes
+We aim to understand complex molecular processes by which these transcription factors interact with signal transduction pathways, chromatin and RNA.

 We are interested in how the mammalian brain processes sensory information received from the external world.